 Comments on the individual descriptor can be up to 2000 characters.
 That comment will be located within the comment bubble.

-The student can view a comment on a Rubric Assessment in two ways; in the assessment itself or from the points gradebook.
+The student can view a comment on a Rubric Assessment in two ways; in the assessment itself or from the assessments gradebook.

 ➡️ In the Assessment